octobercms/docs/4.x/extend/forms/form-controller.md

 }
 ```

-This is the inverse of `formGetWidget()->onRefresh()`: instead of triggering a full refresh manually, you declare what should always be appended whenever a refresh occurs.
+This approach is useful for including external partials and other page elements whenever the form is refreshed.
+Instead of triggering a full refresh manually, you declare what should always be appended whenever a refresh occurs.

 ## Validating Form Fields